dongdong2061/IJCAI25-TUMFNet/README.md

 # IJCAI25-TUMFNet

 ### Models and Results
-You can download the model and results from here[].
+You can download the model and results from [here](https://pan.baidu.com/s/1_6PFAWynBXOlPTX97w1U4Q).

 ### Path Setting
 Run the following command to set paths: